aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/watermark/delete/_index.md

 weight: 10
 ---

-This REST API allows you to delete the last watermark (if it exists) from the document.
+This REST API deletes a `Watermark`.

 ## REST API